 Students can earn credits through a portfolio process.
 A maximum of 12 semester credit hours for associate-level, which does count toward Advanced Standing, or 24 semester credit hours for bachelor-level may be earned by prior learning assessment (PLA).
-In most cases, PLA credit is used for elective credit.
+The primary use of PLA credit is for elective credit.